 809.15 ITS Pull Boxes and Junction Boxes.
 Furnish pull boxes and junction boxes conforming to 809.02.

 809.15.A ITS Pull Boxes.
 Furnish and install a pull box of the size and type specified.
 Furnish and install pull box lids on the TAP.
 On slopes flatter than 5:1 use a Standard Lid Assembly and on slopes 5:1 or steeper use a Hinged Lid Assembly.
 Pull boxes shall include a work pad as specified.
 Excavate for each pull box as nearly as practicable to the outside dimensions of the pull box.
 After setting the pull box to proper grade, backfill the excavated spaces around the pull box with suitable material placed and thoroughly tamped in thin layers.
+Plug the pick hole with duct seal.

 Space pull boxes a maximum of 500ft apart for multi-cell installations and a maximum of 2,000ft apart for micro-duct pathway installations.